LeetLLM

 1. Label the tool result as untrusted evidence.

-2. Put raw text in a no-tool reader and permit only a typed policy fact to leave it.
+2. Put raw text in a no-tool reader and permit only a typed eval fact to leave it.

-3. Define the JSON proposal schema for any refund request.
+3. Define the JSON proposal schema for any promotion request.

-4. Implement ownership, amount, and approval checks outside the model.
+4. Implement project membership, eval freshness, target, and approval checks outside the model.

-5. Add a trace where an injected MCP result attempts a refund and assert that no effect executes.
+5. Add a trace where an injected MCP result attempts a promotion and assert that no effect executes.

 6. Record enough state to explain a denial in an audit review.

 A strong answer doesn't promise that the model will never follow injected text.
-It proves that following the text doesn't authorize the refund.
+It proves an important boundary clearly: following the text doesn't authorize the promotion.

 • User text, retrieved documents, OCR text, and tool results are untrusted content, even when the application fetched them.